fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 cmake -G Ninja -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..
 ```

-and then run the following command to actually build and link Chainblocks.
+and then, run the following command to actually build and link Chainblocks.

 ```
 ninja format; ninja cbl
 ```

-After the completion of the build you'll see a message on the terminal confirming the linking of the Chainblocks executable (cbl.exe).
+The build ends with a successful linking of the Chainblocks executable (cbl.exe).

  ![Linking Chainblocks cbl.exe](assets/build-cb_use-build-link.png)

-*NOTE - The `rust/src/chainblocksc.rs` file might be updated automatically when generating the Rust bindings during compilation.
-In most cases these changes should not be pushed upstream (unless, and this is very rare, you're modifying certain core files in the project for build target architecture changes).
-So use the git command `git update-index --skip-worktree rust/src/chainblocksc.rs` to let git ignore changes to this file.*
+*NOTE - When generating the Rust bindings during compilation, the file rust/src/chainblocksc.rs  might be updated automatically.
+These changes should not be pushed upstream unless you're modifying certain core files for build-target architecture changes (which is very rare).
+Hence, use the git command `git update-index --skip-worktree rust/src/chainblocksc.rs` to let git ignore changes to this file.*

 ### Build for Web Assembly